Lumpkin County

 Contractor: 765 Builders, Inc.

 Description: The building faces south and is a two story buff colored flagstone and concrete structure.
-The building is located on landscaped grounds to the north of the center of Dahlonega.
+The building sits at the top of a hill and is located on landscaped ground to the north of the center of Dahlonega.
 There are one story projecting sections on each corner which are faced with flagstone.
 The main building has a recessed entrance on the south side and rises two stories with windows on the east and west sides.
 The roof line is flat.
-The building sits at the top of a hill.
+In the interior, the first story has a large lobby with stairs on the north side rising to the large courtroom along the south side of the second story.
+Around the top of the courtroom are windows.
 The building served as the courthouse until 2010 and is now the Administration Building.
+To the south is the Old County Jail.

 1352g13